/boot directory

 /boot folder contains the kernel file (vmlinuz) and initramfs (initrd) files.

-During boot, GRUB reads the MBR and knows which partition is bootable and what's the filesystem type, etc.
+During boot, GRUB reads the MBR.
+It then knows which partition is bootable and what the filesystem type is.

-GRUB has inbuilt minimal filesystem drivers such as EXT4, FAT, etc. It uses it to load the configuration and the kernel image into the memory.
+GRUB has minimal built-in filesystem drivers, such as EXT4 and FAT.
+It uses them to load the config and the kernel image into memory.

-After boot, this location on disk is mounted and displayed as /boot filesystem.
-It's done just to ensure updating these files during upgrade, etc.
+After boot, this disk location is mounted and shown as the /boot filesystem.
+This lets you update these files during an upgrade.

 /boot is accessed from both places

-From GRUB for loading the kernel and initramfs into memory during boot and from userspace application to upgrade or change these files.
+GRUB reads it to load the kernel and initramfs into memory at boot.
+Userspace apps use it to upgrade or change these files.

 Contents

-It contains not only the kernel and initramfs files, but also files related to GRUB which is also read during boot.
+It holds the kernel and initramfs files.
+It also holds GRUB files, which are also read during boot.